strategic-dcs/map/README.md

 `docker-compose build .`

-TODO:
-- Need to direct on how to get the DISCORD-ID.
+`TODO`: Need to direct on how to get the DISCORD-ID.

 Run this once you have your DISCORD_ID: